Connect to a TiDB Cloud Dedicated Cluster via Private Endpoint with AWS

 Enable private DNS

-To enable private DNS using your AWS CLI, copy the command and run it in your AWS CLI.
+To enable private DNS using your AWS CLI, copy the following aws ec2 modify-vpc-endpoint command from the Create Private Endpoint Connection page and run it in your AWS CLI.

 aws ec2 modify-vpc-endpoint --vpc-endpoint-id ${your_vpc_endpoint_id} --private-dns-enabled

-Click Create in the TiDB Cloud console to finalize the creation of the private endpoint.
+Click Create Private Endpoint Connection in the TiDB Cloud console to finalize the creation of the private endpoint.

-Then you can connect to the endpoint service.
+Then you can connect to your TiDB cluster.

 Private endpoint status reference

-When you use private endpoint connections, the statuses of private endpoints or private endpoint services are displayed on the Private Endpoint page.
+When you use private endpoint connections, the statuses of private endpoints or private endpoint services are displayed on the following pages:

 The possible statuses of a private endpoint are explained as follows: